What is pneumonia?

 Anyone can experience complications from pneumonia.
 However, people in high-risk groups are more likely to develop complications, including:

 - Breathing difficulties: Pneumonia can make breathing difficult.
 Pneumonia plus an existing lung disorder (such as COPD, emphysema, asthma) can make breathing even more difficult.
-Breathing difficulties may require a hospital stay to receive oxygen therapy or breathing and healing assistance with use of a breathing machine (ventilator).
+Breathing difficulties may require a hospital stay to receive oxygen therapy or breathing and healing assistance with the use of a breathing machine (ventilator).

-- Fluid buildup in the lungs (called pleural effusion or “water on the lungs”): Pneumonia can cause a buildup in fluid between the membranes that line the lungs and the inside of the chest cavity.
+- Fluid buildup in the lungs (called pleural effusion or “water on the lungs”): Pneumonia can cause a buildup in the fluid between the membranes that line the lungs and the inside of the chest cavity.
 It is a serious condition that makes breathing difficult.
 Pleural effusion can be treated by draining excess fluid with a catheter, chest tube or by surgery.

-- Bacteria in the bloodstream (bacteremia): The bacteria that cause pneumonia can leave your lungs and enter your bloodstream, spreading infection to other organs.
+- Bacteria in the bloodstream (bacteremia): The bacteria that cause pneumonia can leave your lungs and enter your bloodstream, spreading the infection to other organs.
 This condition is treated with antibiotics.

 - Lung abscess.
 A lung abscess is a pus-filled cavity in the lung that is caused by a bacterial infection.
 It can be treated by draining the pus with a long needle or removing it by surgery.